"The good teacher is the one who suggests rather than imposes, and who gives his pupil the urge to teach too" Edward Bulwer-Lytton

-Since this is an unregulated profession, everyone is free to set the rules for teacher training: for example, some schools will not require you to take training, while for others other, academic courses are just as important as the yoga experiences you will get along the way.
+Since this is an unregulated profession, everyone is free to set the rules for teacher training: for example, some schools will not require you to take training, while for others, academic courses are just as important as the yoga experiences you will get along the way.

 You might have wondered if it is possible to give yoga classes without a diploma?
-This is indeed possible, provided you can submit an inpeccable resume, benefitting from several experiences:
+This is indeed possible, provided you can submit an impeccable resume, benefitting from several experiences:

 - Practical internship with a confirmed yogi

 - Yoga class in India, during a trip

 - Regular practice of several types of Yoga (green Yoga, raja yoga)

 Put yourself in the place of the practitioners: between a young graduate yoga teacher with serious experiences in school and a yoga teacher without a degree but with experiences from around the world- which will they be more likely to choose?
 The one that makes it enjoyable to learn!

 Independent and complementary training can be followed.
 The training cycle can focus on a discipline in general or on specific techniques:

 You may decide to be a specialized yoga teacher only part-time and dedicate the rest of the time to personal development activities to help your students in the best possible way.
 For this, it is necessary to define your motivations for becoming a yoga teacher, which is one of the key steps to help create your dream.

 My yoga teacher guided me along the way.
 It was only after a few weeks that I learned that he did not graduate from any school, but that he had received specific training in my field of interest.
 My practice would not have evolved so much without this teaching learned in the field, and I thank him for that!